-Your congregation can also become a Faith Advocacy Partner for the Center.
+Your congregation can also become a Congregational Partner for the Center.
 These are churches, synagogues, temples, mosques, seminary and undergraduate faith groups and other social justice organizations committed to partnering with each other and with the Virginia Interfaith Center for more effective advocacy.
 Faith Advocacy Partners join their voices with people of faith from across the state.
 Together, our faith communities represent a powerful, moral voice for social change.
 Participation in the network also provides faith communities with access to Virginia Interfaith Center’s wide range of advocacy resources, from education curriculum and legislative updates to advocacy training and leadership development.

 Please be sure you are signed up for our emails, which will include action alerts when you need to raise your voice and call your legislator as bills move through the General Assembly.
 We also encourage you to participate in denomination specific lobby days and local chapter events throughout session, a list of which can be found here.

 Get connected to other Center advocates in your community through our local chapters.
 Chapters host educational programs, social events and coordinate their advocacy efforts.
 Click here to learn more about our Chapters and how to get involved.